OMouchtaki/OMouchtaki.github.io/content/homepage/research.md

 Major Revision in *Management Science*

 [**From Contextual Data to Newsvendor Decisions: On the Actual Performance of Data-Driven Algorithms**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4361470) with Omar Besbes and Will Ma
-Under Review in *Management Science*
+Major Revision in *Management Science*

 ## Work in Progress